code-dot-org/code-dot-org/ARCHITECTURE.md

 ### Tenet 2: Monolith (vs. microservices)

 We deploy code.org as a couple monoliths (vs many microservices) following the Rails “[majestic monolith](https://signalvnoise.com/svn3/the-majestic-monolith/)” pattern.
-Your contributions should extend one of our existing monolith services: dashboard (studio.code.org), our cms (code.org), or our activejob workers NOT create a new service.
+Your contributions should extend one of our existing monolith services: dashboard (studio.code.org), our cms (code.org), or our activejob workers.
+They should NOT create a new service.
 This list of monoliths should rarely (if ever) change.

 <details>
   <summary>Why?</summary>

-  * See: [The Majestic Monolith](https://signalvnoise.com/svn3/the-majestic-monolith/) by DHH for why monolith and [Microservices](https://www.youtube.com/watch?v=y8OnoxKotPQ) video by KRAZAM for (hilarious) why not microservices.
-See also tenet: “The Rails Way”
+  * See: [The Majestic Monolith](https://signalvnoise.com/svn3/the-majestic-monolith/) by DHH for why monolith and [Microservices](https://www.youtube.com/watch?v=y8OnoxKotPQ) video by KRAZAM for why not microservices.
+  * Also see tenet below: “The Rails Way”.
-  * A monolith gives us a single uniform predictable deploy step: if I merge this PR here/now, I know my code will be live \_\_\_\_, no matter what part of the codebase I changed.
+  * A monolith gives us a single uniform predictable deploy step: if I merge this PR here/now, I know when and how my code will be deployed, no matter what part of the codebase I changed.
   * Avoids having to coordinate rollouts, esp in cases where old code may be using a very old or under documented deploy system.
   * Microservices tend to improve dev productivity when you “horizontally scale” the number of devs and in the short-term to make small changes or new standalone services and when you have firm ownership boundaries, but decrease dev productivity when you want to “vertically scale” a small number of devs and in the long-term when you need to own a lot of code made by people in the past and when you want collective/fuzzy ownership boundaries.
     * In our situation we have a fixed+small horizontal scale AND we keep old code around for a long-time but still want to make occasional changes to it with confidence AND we prefer collective ownership.
-  * See the “collective benefit tomorrow” chart, most of those are enabled by the complementary combination of Monorepo+Monolith+CI.
+  * See the “Collective Benefit Tomorrow” table above, most of those are enabled by the complementary combination of Monorepo+Monolith+CI.
 E.g. “If my PR passes  CI it won’t break code.org” requires coordination of both testing across repos but ALSO coordinated deployment which can be tricky with microservices.

 </details>